2jan222/WS18/jma5071_WS18_AD_UE06/solution.md

 # Task 1 - Creation of a graph
 ## Description
-Create a graph from a text file/format.
+Create a graph from a text file or String.
 <br>The graph's representation must be "hidden" form the graph class.
 <br>Representation as AdjacencyStructure an abstract class, Subtypes are:
 - AdjacencyList